 In addition to the basic reservation confirmation, a guest could receive airport shuttle and taxi information several days before his trip.
 After check-in, he could receive daily e-mails about upcoming activities, spa and restaurant specials, links to sign up for tee times on the golf course, and "phone-only" discounts.
 After check out, the guests could be sent a link to a quick survey to improve customer service.

-For lots information about reservation confirmations and related topics, check out the links on the next page.
+For lots information about reservation confirmations and related topics, check out the links below.